 VWO Visual Editor is a what you see is what you get (WYSIWYG) tool to help you modify the design layout of your website pages.
-Using Visual Editor, you can make basic visual changes on your website without writing a single line of code.
-Its intuitive interface makes it easy to use even for someone with no prior experience in web technology or coding.
+Using the visual editor, you can make basic visual changes on your website without writing a single line of code.
+The intuitive interface of the visual editor makes it easy to use, even for someone with no prior experience in web technology or coding.

 Using VWO Visual Editor, you can modify elements on your webpage, add goals to track, switch to the code editor if you want to make some advanced modifications, and so on.
 For example, you can change the copy of your website headline or change the size and color of a CTA button.

 To open editing options, click the website element you want to change.